-Carl began his journey as a painter in 1987, and he has been exploring our waking dreams and our public and private myths ever since.
+Carl Gopalkrishnan (aka Gopal) began his journey as a painter in 1987 and he has been exploring our waking dreams and our public and private myths ever since.

 Most people have come to know Carl's work from his most recent series - The Assassination of Judy Garland (2008-12) - which explores a metaphorical portrait of America.
 It attempts to make sense of the current global political crisis using a queer cultural lens and builds on a decade long body of work that explores the post 9/11 narrative and includes his 2006 exhibition Sedition and Other Bedtime Stories

-After completing his BA in History in 1993, and later a First Class Honours (in Sociology) from Murdoch University Carl began, but later withdrew from, doctoral studies in Melbourne.
+After completing his BA in History in 1993, and later a First Class Honours in Sociology in 1999 from Murdoch University, Carl began, but later withdrew from, doctoral studies in Melbourne.
 He made a conscious decision to use his art as his lens and began an unusual journey collaborating between the worlds of academia, art, politics, music and the company of strangers.
-He believes that it is better for artists to risk ridicule than irrelevance.
+Since 2014 Carl began to focus on private projects rather than public exhibiting.